 This data will only be used by Youngs Law for processing your query and for no other purpose.

-An independent adjudicator will be impartial in the matter, and will have no previous knowledge of the prisoner.
 If a prisoner is suspected of being guilty in this scenario, a charge must be brought within 48 hours, which can make these adjudications fast paced with little time to plan.
-These adjudications are usually for disciplinary matters such as possession of unauthorized items in jail or drug use.
+These adjudications are usually for disciplinary matters such as possession of unauthorised items in jail or drug use.

 Given the fast paced nature of these and limited legal aid funding, representation here is subject to availability of a fee earner and also within distance.
 This means that we can only represent at Independent Adjudications from Havant in HMP Ford, HMP Winchester, and HMP Lewes.
 Likewise, in our Liverpool office, we can only represent Liverpool, Altcourse, Preston, Lancaster Farms, Garth, Wymott, Risley, Manchester and Forest Bank.